mienaikoe/ziyu/Chapters/4-0-Part4.md

 _All are welcome in the house of knowledge._

-_So far as their consciousness is sustained._
+_So far as their mind may sustain._

 &nbsp;